-You might think it pointless looking after your garden in the winter, as you’ll spend very little time outside.
+You might think it pointless looking after your garden in the winter.
 But what about looking out of your window on a dreary cold day?

-Instead of looking out at withered hanging baskets or empty flower beds, you could add a splash of colour with some winter bedding plants.
-We’ve compiled a list of garden ideas for your winter backyard!
+Instead of looking out at withered hanging baskets or empty flower beds, you could add a splash of colour.
+The secret here is with some winter bedding plants.
+Lucky for you, we’ve compiled a list of ideas for your garden this upcoming colder season!

 1. Japanese Orange Azalea